 Ginkgo Bioworks Holdings, Inc. (DNA) Gains As Market Dips: What You Should Know

-Coming into today, shares of the company had lost 4.5% in the past month.
-In that same time, the Medical sector gained 4.57%, while the S&P 500 gained 4.58%.
+Heading into today, shares of the company had lost 13.06% over the past month, lagging the Medical sector's gain of 8.62% and the S&P 500's gain of 8.12% in that time.

-Investors will be hoping for strength from Ginkgo Bioworks Holdings, Inc. as it approaches its next earnings release.
+Wall Street will be looking for positivity from Ginkgo Bioworks Holdings, Inc. as it approaches its next earnings report date.
 In that report, analysts expect Ginkgo Bioworks Holdings, Inc. to post earnings of -$0.16 per share.
 This would mark a year-over-year decline of 128.57%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $54.28 million, down 30.07% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $54.28 million, down 30.07% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.79 per share and revenue of $418.55 million, which would represent changes of -426.67% and +33.37%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for Ginkgo Bioworks Holdings, Inc.Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 26.03% lower.
-Ginkgo Bioworks Holdings, Inc. currently has a Zacks Rank of #3 (Hold).
+Ginkgo Bioworks Holdings, Inc. is currently sporting a Zacks Rank of #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report